-Step 3.
-Select the first current calibration point.
-Wait 5 minutes for the temperature to settle.
-Calculate the shunt current (I=V/R) and enter the data.
+Step 4.
+Calculate the shunt current (I=V/R) and enter the data...

-Front Panel Menu Reference SCPI Command Display shows: "Enter P1 measured data".
+Front Panel SCPI Command Display shows: "Enter P1 measured data" Select the Measured Data field.
 Enter the data from the external DMM.
 This should be about 50% of the full-scale current rating.
 Press Enter when done.
-CAL:LEV P1 OPC?
 CAL:DATA <data></data>